 - 1. Taking away a student's desk

 - 2. Sending a student to another teacher's classroom

 - 3. Separation during lunch

+- 4. Public embarrassment (by pointing out the misbehavior in front of the class or school)

-- 4. Written letters of apology
+- 5. Written letters of apology